-The authors of CAP-CP Beta Version 0.3 are giving consideration to submitting the profile to a Canadian standards development organization (SDO) for development as a National Standard of Canada.
+The authors of this version of CAP-CP are giving consideration to submitting the profile to a Canadian standards development organization (SDO) for development as a National Standard of Canada.
 This, they anticipate, will ensure a recognized process in the decision-making regarding elements of the standard on an initial and ongoing basis, and will also ensure clarity and access to the standard for all public alerting stakeholders.
-With the formal initiation of the standard development process, the SDO would become the custodian and manager of CAP-CP.
+With the formal initiation of the standard development process, the SDO would become the custodian and administrator of CAP-CP.